NodeInPaper/nodeinpaper-server/README.md

 - accessing custom classes from other jars
 - getting raw values from java objects
 - getting java object references (look to example code)
+- registering commands
+- registering events
+- cancelling events
+- unrefing objects from memory
+- and more!

+# todo
+- [ ] full typescript support for java objects

 # how to use
 1. add the latest [nodeinpaper-client plugin](https://github.com/NodeInPaper/nodeinpaper-client/releases) to your paper server